TahaMunir2/RISC-V-RV32IM-FPGA/README.md

 ```

 ### What It Tests
-- ✅ `BEQ` instruction correctly compares two registers
+-`BEQ` instruction correctly compares two registers
-- ✅ Branch taken when registers are equal
+- Branch taken when registers are equal
-- ✅ Branch not taken when registers differ
+- Branch not taken when registers differ
-- ✅ Loop control flow with conditional branching
+- Loop control flow with conditional branching

 ---